dpatchigolla/ml_learning/templates/README.md

-This is for generally used templates user_item_affinity_calculator is a pyspark script that does NMF decomposition of user-item rating matrix using ALS
+This is for commonly used templates

+user_item_affinity_calculator is a pyspark script that does NMF decomposition of user-item rating matrix using ALS